 |"Since we have so many new faces," I said to the half-dozen volunteers, "I'll start with a tools talk.
 Safety points for the spade — the most important is that when you're digging, you push with the ball of your foot."|

 This story was my first sale to Asimov's Science Fiction, and hence constituted a significant breakthrough in my career.
-For a few years I'd been selling consistently to smaller markets, while becoming increasingly frustrated at my failure to break into one of the Big Four magazines.
+For a few years I'd been selling consistently to smaller markets, while becoming increasingly frustrated at my failure to break into any of the top magazines (at that time known as the Big Four).
 But the disappointment of the long wait was partially compensated by my fortune in then making several sales in swift succession, with four stories appearing in Asimov's during 2006.
 (Some writers make an early breakthrough into a top market, but then struggle to follow it up.)

 From this background, it was only a short leap for me to imagine a plant from an alien planet becoming an invasive weed on Earth.
 Science fiction often depicts intelligent aliens walking around on Earth, comfortably able to breathe oxygen and thrive in our biosphere; but an issue often skirted — either because it's not relevant to the story at hand, or because the author simply doesn't appreciate the implications — is that if aliens could survive here, then so could many of their plants and parasites.

 That was the story seed.
 I imagined aliens setting up an embassy on Earth, and bringing one of their plants with them.
 But what kind of plant?
 Was it released deliberately into our environment, or was it an accidental escape?
 I decided that the plant would be one of the aliens' recreational drugs, analogous to cannabis.
 Hence the story title "The Hastillan Weed" is a pun on "weed" as both unwanted plant, and alien dope.